 Fee Disclaimer

-Some or all instruction for all or part of the summer term may be delivered remotely.
-Tuition and fees have been set regardless of the method of instruction, and will not be refunded in the event instruction occurs remotely for any part of the summer term.
+Some or all instruction for all or part of the summer sessions may be delivered remotely.
+Tuition and are set regardless of the method of instruction, and will not be refunded in the event instruction occurs remotely for any part of the summer term.
 Figures for tuition and fees represent currently approved or proposed amounts and may not be final.
 Actual tuition and fees are subject to change by the University of California as determined to be necessary or appropriate.
 Final approved tuition and fee levels may differ from the amounts presented.

 Cancellation Policy

-If you cancel your registration, the following applies:
+If you cancel your registration for a Summer 2026 program, the following applies:

-• Failure to cancel prior to the April 5, 2024 deadline will result in a bill for the full program fee.
-Financial aid is not available for students who cancel their program.
+- Failure to cancel prior to the March 11, 2026 deadline will result in a bill for the full program fee.

-In order to cancel once you have registered, please notify the Travel Study team by emailing “info@ieo.ucla.edu” with the subject line “Travel Study Program Cancellation Request”.
+To cancel your Travel Study program participation, please email “info@ieo.ucla.edu” with the subject line “Travel Study Program Cancellation Request”.
 Your message will be directed to the appropriate staff member for assistance.

 In the event that Travel Study must cancel a program, all registered students will be notified immediately and given a refund of all recoverable costs.
 Full details will be provided should a cancellation be necessary.